Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Methodology

 \subsection{Observational Noise Estimation}

-Beyond the benefits of quantifying uncertainty about model predictions, the Bayesian paradigm offers a principled framework for estimating other aspects of the data-generating model.
+Beyond the benefits of quantifying uncertainty related to model predictions, the Bayesian paradigm offers a principled framework for estimating other aspects of the data-generating model.
 We highlight that such estimations are completely independent of the training of the autoencoder prior -- this is not the case for direct regression methods which need to have all observation variables incorporated at training time.
-We consider now the common task of jointly estimating the observational noise standard deviation $\sigma$, along with the field of interest $\bfu_n$.
+We now consider the common task of jointly estimating the observational noise standard deviation $\sigma_o$ (now indexed by $o$ as it may vary from one system to another), together with the field of interest $\bfu_o$.
 This is achieved through the latent joint posterior